Jack It Up! Lift a Load Using Hydraulics

 - Repeat steps 4a to 4c with one 35-cc syringe and one 60-cc syringe.

 Figure 5.
-This image shows the three slave syringes and wall plates used in the experiment.
-Each slave syringe/metal plate pair comprises half of a model hydraulic lift.
+This image shows the three secondary syringes and wall plates used in the experiment.
+Each secondary syringe/metal plate pair comprises half of a model hydraulic lift.

-- You will next use another 12 cc syringe and tubing to make the master syringe (or master hydraulic cylinder).
+- You will next use another 12 cc syringe and tubing to make the primary syringe (or primary hydraulic cylinder).

 - Cut a 30 centimeter (cm) piece of tubing.